johnny-quesada-developer/react-global-state-hooks/README.md

 Let's say you want to have a STATE with a specific set of actions that you could reuse.
 With this library is pretty easy to accomplish.
 Let's create **plus** and **decrease** actions to our COUNT-store. **count.ts**:

 ```
-import * as IGlobalState from 'react-global-state-hook/lib/GlobalStoreTypes';
+import * as IGlobalState from 'react-global-state-hooks/lib/GlobalStoreTypes';
-import GlobalStore from 'react-global-state-hook';
+import GlobalStore from 'react-global-state-hooks';

 const countStore = new GlobalStore(0, {
   plus: (increase: number) => async (setter: IGlobalStore.StateSetter<number>, currentState: number) => {